 IMS/Call Session Control Function (CSCF) – This component represents the SIP registrar and routing function.
 It also has a SIP application server interface.

+Authentication Service (STI-AS) – The SIP application server that performs the function of the authentication service defined in IETF RFC 8224 [Ref 13].
+It should either itself be highly secure and contain the Secure Key Store (SKS) of secret private key(s) or have an authenticated, Transport Layer Security (TLS)-encrypted interface to the SKS that stores the secret private key(s) used to create PASSporTs.

+Secure Key Store (SKS) - This is a logical highly secure element that stores secret private key(s) for the authentication service (STI-AS) to access.

 Interconnection Border Control Function (IBCF)/Transition Gateway (TrGW) – This function is at the edge of the service provider network and represents the Network-to-Network Interface (NNI) or peering interconnection point between telephone service providers.
-It is the ingress and egress point for SIP calls between providers.
+It is the ingress and egress point for SIP calls between service providers.

-Authentication Service (STI-AS) – The SIP application server that performs the function of the authentication service defined in IETF RFC 8224 [Ref 13].
-It should either itself be highly secure and contain the Secure Key Store (SKS) of secret private key(s) or have an authenticated, Transport Layer Security (TLS)-encrypted interface to the SKS that stores the secret private key(s) used to create PASSporT signatures.

 Verification Service (STI-VS) – The SIP application server that performs the function of the verification service defined in IETF RFC 8224 [Ref 13].
-It has a Hypertext Transfer Protocol Secure (HTTPS) interface to the Secure Telephone Identity Certificate Repository that is referenced in the Identity header field to retrieve the provider public key certificate.
+It has a Hypertext Transfer Protocol Secure (HTTPS) interface to the Secure Telephone Identity Certificate Repository (STI-CR) that is referenced in the Identity header field to retrieve the provider public key certificate.

 Call Validation Treatment (CVT) – This is a logical function that could be an application server function or a third-party application for applying call analytics and treatment techniques once the signature is positively or negatively verified.

-SKS – The Secure Key Store is a logical highly secure element that stores secret private key(s) for the authentication service (STI-AS) to access.
+Secure Telephone Identity Certificate Repository (STI-CR) – This represents the publicly-accessible store for public key certificates.
+This is an HTTPS web service that can be used to validate the owner of the public key certificate.

 Certificate Provisioning Service – A logical service used to provision certificate(s) used for STI.

-Secure Telephone Identity Certificate Repository (STI-CR) – This represents the publicly accessible store for public key certificates.
-This is an HTTPS web service that can be validated back to the owner of the public key certificate.

 The focus of this document is on the STI-AS and STI-VS functionality and the relevant SIP signaling and interfaces.
-Detailed functionality for the Certificate Provisioning Service, the STI-CR, the SKS and the CVT is specified in separate document(s), including ATIS-1000080, SHAKEN: Governance Model and Certificate Management.
+Detailed functionality for the Certificate Provisioning Service, the STI-CR, and the SKS are specified in separate document(s), including ATIS-1000080, SHAKEN: Governance Model and Certificate Management.

 SHAKEN Call Flow